 During 2020, the worldwide COVID-19 outbreak has resulted in muted demand for infrastructure and steel products and their necessary inputs including Metallurgical coal.
 These recent developments are expected to result in lower sales and gross margins.
-Because of the adverse market conditions caused by the global pandemic the Company's operations were idled in January 2020 and remained idled through the report date.
+Because of the adverse market conditions caused by the global pandemic the Company's operations were idled in January 2020 and resumed during December 2020.